 In other words, if you shopped for shoes just before you started reading this, you could be seeing a shoe ad next to this article.
 If you were just reading an article on another site about new cars, you could be seeing car ads.

 Ad networks also try to show you ads that might relate to the story content.
-So if the article you’re reading here is about free credit scores, odds are higher you’ll see ads from companies offering credit scores.
+So if the article you’re reading on this site is about free credit scores, odds are higher you’ll see ads from companies offering credit scores.

 If you trust the website, can you trust the ad?

 Now we get to what the readers above were actually suggesting: If you’re trustworthy, the ads on your website should be as well.
 Or, put another way, if readers can’t trust the people advertising on this website, maybe they shouldn’t trust us either.

 I hope now you understand why our editorial content and advertisers aren’t related.
-I approve most articles on this website and all are approved by our extremely experienced editors, Kari Huus and Chris Kissell.
+I write some of the articles on this website, see most and all are approved by our extremely experienced editors, Kari Huus and Chris Kissell.
 Between the three of us, we have more than 60 years of journalism experience.
 You can trust us.

 Theoretically, ads should be truthful.
 That’s the law of the land.
 And Google says they do their best to weed out bad apples.
 But you should always treat ads as what they are: ads.
 Whether it’s an ad on TV, online or on a bus bench, you should check into the product before pulling out your credit card.

 How to vet ads